-If jurisdictional wetlands and/or streams will be filled or altered, then the applicant shall submit a U.S. Corps of Engineers 404 Wetland Permit and, unless exempted under Section 10.4.7, a Baldwin County wetland and/or stream setback natural buffer variance approval by the Board of Adjustment prior to Site Plan approval.
+If jurisdictional wetlands and/or streams will be filled or altered, then the applicant shall submit a U.S. Corps of Engineers 404 Wetland Permit and, unless exempted under Section 10.4.7, a Baldwin County wetland and/or stream natural buffer variance approval by the Board of Adjustment prior to Site Plan approval.

-that will result in the filling of an existing stormwater management area (which may include non-jurisdictional wetlands, hydric soil areas, existing water features, ditches, etc.) that contributes to the stormwater management of the site, the existing stormwater management area shall not be filled unless comparable and equivalent stormwater management is provided as part of the development and certified by an Alabama Licensed Professional Engineer, if requested by the County Permit Engineer.
-Existing stormwater management areas which are not proposed to be replaced with comparable and equivalent stormwater management shall be protected with a 5-foot non-disturbed vegated buffer.
+10.4.5 Existing Stormwater Management Areas.
+Where development is proposed that will result in the filling of an existing stormwater management area (which may include non-jurisdictional wetlands, hydric soil areas, existing water features, ditches, etc.) that contributes to the stormwater management of the site, the existing stormwater management area shall not be filled unless comparable and equivalent stormwater management is provided as part of the development and certified by an Alabama Licensed Professional Engineer, if requested by the County Permit Engineer.
+Existing stormwater management areas which are not proposed to be replaced with comparable and equivalent stormwater management shall be protected with a 5-foot vegetated buffer.
 Marine Accessory Uses are allowed within the vegetated buffer of existing stormwater management areas.

-10.4.5 10.4.6 Subdivisions in the Wetland Protection Overlay District.
+10.4.6 Subdivisions in the Wetland Protection Overlay District.
 Any application for subdivision approval on property which contains wetlands or if the Zoning Administrator or his/her designee determines potential wetlands from the Generalized Wetland map defined herein shall obtain a wetland delineation performed by a Professional Wetland Delineator.
-If the wetland delineation identifies jurisdictional wetlands and/or streams on the proposed development site, the jurisdictional wetlands and/or streams shall be shown on the site plan with the required thirty (30) foot-non-disturbed-wetland and/or stream setback natural buffer.
-The stream setback natural buffer-shall be from the top of bank on both sides of the waterway.
-When a stream is located within a gully, the top of bank shall be the top of the bank of the gully.
+If the wetland delineation identifies jurisdictional wetlands and/or streams on the proposed development site, the jurisdictional wetlands and/or streams shall be shown on the site plan with the required thirty (30) foot wetland and/or stream natural buffer.
+The natural buffer shall be from the top of bank on both sides of the waterway.
 After review of the wetland and/or stream delineation, the Zoning Administrator or his/her designee may determine that a U.S. Army Corps of Engineers Jurisdictional Determination (JD) is required.

 Where a parcel of land proposed to be subdivided contains an area of jurisdictional wetlands and/or streams said wetlands and/or stream shall be subject to Section 404(b)(1) guidelines concerning fill material disposal into wetlands.
 Lots may be platted only where sufficient upland areas exist to provide a building site for the principal structure and necessary ancillary facilities.
-Fill may be used where necessary to provide access to lots where approval for such fill has been received from the Army Corps of

-Engineers and other appropriate governmental agencies.
+Fill may be used where necessary to provide access to lots where approval for such fill has been received from the Army Corps of Engineers and other appropriate governmental agencies.
 Development may not proceed until the Section 404 Permit or Letter of Permission is issued.

 Wetlands and/or streams delineated as jurisdictional and not permitted for fill for access shall be set aside as common area or shall be contained within an easement dedicated to protect the wetland and/or streams.
-Said common area or maintenance easement shall include at a minimum a 30-foot non-disturbed wetland setback natural buffer from the wetland and/or stream.
+Said common area or maintenance easement shall include at a minimum a 30-foot natural buffer from the wetland and/or stream.
 Maintenance responsibility shall be vested in the trustees of the subdivision, by virtue of the trust indenture.

-10.4.6 10.4.7 Exemptions.
+10.4.7 Exemptions.